- Introduction

 - Use an appropriate data repository or Surrey’s repository

-- Get a DOI for your data (available from repositories as part of deposit)
+- Get a DOI for your data (available from repositories as part of the deposition process)

 - Apply a licence to your data.
 Some funders recommend specific licences.

-One way to gauge your data sharing practices is to ask if it’s “FAIR” or findable, accessible, interoperable, and reusable.
+Check your data is “FAIR” i.e. Findable, Accessible, Interoperable, and Reusable.
 The FAIR principles outline best practices for how to share data.
 The CARE Principles for Indigenous Data Governance provide a complimentary set of people-focused best practices.

-- Sharing a mix of openly available and restricted data
+- Sharing some files as openly available and others as restricted data

 - Transforming the data to make it more shareable, e.g. de-identification or aggregation

-- Restricting access and setting terms of access, e.g., only bona fide researchers
+- Restricting access and setting terms of access, e.g. only by registered researchers or after signing a confidentiality agreement

 - Creating synthetic data with the same characteristics as your data

-- For verification purposes only, subject to a non-disclosure agreement
+- For use in verification purposes only, subject to signing a non-disclosure agreement

-- Creating a publicly discoverable metadata record outlining what data is held and why it is not accessible.
+- Only creating an openly available metadata record outlining the study, summarising what data is held and why it is not accessible.

 The Research Integrity and Governance Office and Data Protection team can provide guidance if you are unsure.